Find & Fix Broken Links in Remote Excel – Cloud Spreadsheet Link Checker

 Where should we use the Search for broken links within the Spreadsheet API?

-- Regular Audit of Large Financial Models: Before releasing monthly or quarterly reports, automatically scan the key calculation areas (such as
+- Regular audit of large financial models – Before releasing monthly or quarterly reports, automatically scan key calculation areas (e.g.,

-Dashboard!B5:K50) that contain a large amount of external data references to ensure that all links point to valid source files. - Data Integration for Mergers and Acquisitions: When merging multiple spreadsheet files representing business units, scan the “Overview” worksheet after the integration process to identify links that have become invalid due to changes in source file paths or permission issues.
+Dashboard!B5:K50) that contain many external data references to ensure all links point to valid source files. - Data integration for mergers and acquisitions – When merging multiple spreadsheets representing business units, scan the “Overview” worksheet after integration to identify links that have become invalid due to changed file paths or permission issues.

-- Preparation of Investor Data Packages: Before finalizing the presentation materials that contain charts and tables linked to external databases or market data sources, verify the validity of all links.
+- Preparation of investor data packages – Before finalising presentation materials that contain charts and tables linked to external databases or market‑data sources, verify the validity of all links.

 Why should you use the Search for broken links within the Spreadsheet API?